How To Wear Glitter Lips Without Looking Crazy

 Step 1.
 Buff concealer or foundation onto your lips — this will create a blank canvas for the glitter.

 Step 2.
-Tap a clear gloss onto the centre of your lips to give the glitter something to stick to.
+Tap a clear gloss onto the center of your lips to give the glitter something to stick to.
 (Pro Tip: Vaseline works wonders, too.)

 Step 3.
 Powder the outer corners of your mouth for a matte finish.